juniorrojas/hookean-springs-pytorch/README.md

 Tested with Python 3.7 and PyTorch 1.6.0.

-You might need to temporarily set your `PYTHONPATH` to run the examples:
+Set your `PYTHONPATH` to run the examples.

 ```
-export PYTHONPATH=$PYTHONPATH:.
+export PYTHONPATH=.
 ```

 ### minimization loop